Mrian07/Proyeksi/docs/installation-and-operations/installation-faq/README.md

 ### How can I uninstall ProyeksiApp (Community Edition or Enterprise on-premises)?

 The package based installation is intended to be run on a dedicated system.
 Dedicated in this case means that no other application software should be served by the server.
 The system can be either physical or virtual.
 Removing ProyeksiApp is then equivalent with removing that system.
 In case the database is stored on a different system, e.g. within a database cluster, it needs to be removed separately.
-The database URL can be found within the ProyeksiApp installation, via `openproject config:get DATABASE_URL`.
+The database URL can be found within the ProyeksiApp installation, via `proyeksiapp config:get DATABASE_URL`.
 In case the attachments are stored on a different system, e.g. on an NFS or on S3, they also need to be removed separately.